-- fine sea salt, to taste
+- pinch sea salt, to taste

-Store leftover vegan "Parmesan" in an air-tight container in the refrigerator for 2-3 weeks.
+Store.
+Leftover Parmesan keeps well in an air-tight container in the refrigerator for 2-3 weeks.

 *Do not soak the cashews.
 If you soak them, the cashews will absorb water and become creamy when blended.
 You want the cashews to keep their nutty texture which makes for a more convincing Parmesan cheese.